Concern of Prohibition After seeing a Stain

 Answer

-There is no clear evidence that the menstruation started at the time of intercourse.
-Unless the towel was used only by the husband.
-Or if the wife used the towel immediately after intercourse.
+There is no clear indication that the period began at the time of intimacy — unless the towel was used only by the husband, or the wife used it immediately after.

 Source

-See Niddah 14 and Shulchan Aruch Yoreh De'ah, Siman 185
+See Niddah Page 14 and Shulchan Aruch Yoreh De'ah, Siman 185

 Comments